antihax/goesi/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdStats200Ok GetCharactersCharacterIdStats(ctx, characterId, optional)
 Yearly aggregate stats

-Returns aggregate yearly stats for a character  ---  This route is cached for up to 86400 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/stats/)
+Returns aggregate yearly stats for a character  ---  This route is cached for up to 86400 seconds

 ### Required Parameters